Hidden Man

-Hidden Man (邪不压正) is a 2018 Chinese action comedy film co-written and directed by Jiang Wen and starring Eddie Peng, Liao Fan, Jiang Wen, Zhou Yun, and Xu Qing.
-The film is an adaptation of Zhang Beihai's wuxia novel Xia Yin.
+Hidden Man (邪不压正) is a 2018 action comedy film co-written and directed by Jiang Wen and starring Eddie Peng, Liao Fan, Jiang Wen, Zhou Yun, and Xu Qing.
+A Chinese-Hong Kong co-production, the film is an adaptation of Zhang Beihai's wuxia novel Xia Yin.
+After Let the Bullets Fly and Gone with the Bullets, it completes Jiang Wen's gangster Beiyang trilogy.

 The film was released on July 13, 2018, in China.
 It was selected as the Chinese entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.